raphaelkieling/devpair/README.md

 ### Local env

-We are using [poetry](https://python-poetry.org/) and [pyenv](https://github.com/pyenv/pyenv) to manager all the python versions and dependencies.
+We are using [poetry](https://python-poetry.org/) and [pyenv](https://github.com/pyenv/pyenv) to manage all the python versions and dependencies.

 ```sh
 # Install all the dependencies